Add to cart

 The minimum purchase quantity is not reached

-All our past reports are available on the global website of the Foreign Agricultural Service.
+All the past reports are available on the global website of the Foreign Agricultural Service.

 Read the report

-EU-28 production of peaches and nectarines in MY 2016/17 is estimated at almost 3.7 million MT, 6 percent lower compared to the previous harvest due to unfavorable weather conditions with considerable decreases in the main European producers, Spain and Italy, while Greek production shows an increase.
-Total cherry production in MY 2016/17 is projected at 623,664 MT, or almost 11 percent decrease compared with last season, where the growth in Poland and Spain could not compensate for the decline that may occur in Italy and Greece.
-In MY 2015/16, despite the Russian ban, EU-28 exports reoriented mainly to North Africa, Asia, Belarus and Moldova.
-During MY 2015/16 volumes of cherries imported from the United States decreased 63 percent.
-U.S. cherries exports may also be hit by French pesticide ban.
+EU-28 production of peaches and nectarines in MY 2017/18 is estimated at 4 million MT, 6 percent higher compared to the previous harvest due to favorable weather conditions.
+Total cherry production in MY 2017/18 is projected at 576,346 MT, a 21 percent decrease compared with last season, following the downward trend of the last two years, where the growth in Italy and Spain could not compensate for the strong decline in Poland and Germany.
+Due to the Russian ban, the value of EU-28 stone fruit exports experienced important declines.
+During MY 2016/17 volumes of cherries imported from the United States decreased by 47 percent.
+In MY 2017/18 U.S. cherries exports may also be hurt by the French pesticide ban.

 EU Potatoes and Potato Products Annual Report, 11/10/2016